-Home » Uncategorized » How do I recognize testicular diseases early?
+Home » Latest Topics & Insights on Urology and Penis Enlargement » How do I recognize testicular diseases at an early stage?
 Symptoms, causes and prevention

-How do I recognize testicular diseases early?
+How do I recognize testicular diseases at an early stage?
 Symptoms, causes and prevention

-Changes to the testicles are a sensitive issue for many men – but it’s better to be safe than sorry.
-The earlier testicular diseases are detected, the better they can be treated.
-In this article, we show you what you should look out for, how self-examination works and when you should definitely see a urologist.
+Changes to the testicles are a sensitive topic for many men – but it’s especially important to be careful here: Better safe than sorry.
+The earlier possible testicular diseases are detected, the better and more successfully they can be treated in many cases.
+It is therefore important to pay attention to changes in your own body and to take warning signs seriously at an early stage.
+In this article, you will find out what you should look out for, how self-examination of the testicles works and when a visit to the urologist is definitely advisable.

 Which testicular diseases are particularly common?

-There are various diseases that can affect the testicles or epididymis:
+There are various diseases that can affect the testicles or epididymis and cause different symptoms and health consequences:

 1. testicular cancer: